FlexMeasures/flexmeasures/documentation/source.rst

 Detailed documentation of all internal modules
 ===============================================

-.. note:: This is not yet complete, see `issue #52 <http://www.github.com/SeitaBV/flexmeasures/pull/52>`_
+.. todo:: This is not yet complete, see `issue #52 <http://www.github.com/SeitaBV/flexmeasures/pull/52>`_

 app